jjdsec/neonC2/v2/README.md

 NeonC2 is a new version of the NeonC2 project.
 It is a command-and-control (C2) software and protocol that allows for the control of a computer over a network.

 ## Features
-- encrypted communication
+- stateful path management
 - multiple clients
-- web interface
+- web CLI
-- jittered beaconing
+- modifying beacon interval and timeout
+- hardware IDs used to identify nodes rather than IP or ephemeral UUID